Abdallah Sima

-Abdallah Dipo Sima (born 17 June 2001) is a Senegalese professional footballer who plays as a forward for Ligue 1 club Angers, on loan from Premier League club Brighton & Hove Albion, and the Senegal national team.
+Abdallah Dipo Sima (born 17 June 2001) is a Senegalese professional footballer who plays as a forward for club Lens, and the Senegal national team.

 Club career

 Early career

 Sima was spotted by French club Thonon Évian whilst playing in Senegal for amateur club Medina.
 In 2020, Sima moved to Czech club MAS Táborsko under the advice of agent Daniel Chrysostome.
 Sima first came to the attention of Slavia Prague after scoring for Táborsko in a friendly against Viktoria Žižkov.
-Slavia Prague begun negotiations for the transfer of Sima, who had only been at Táborsko for six months, after he scored twice against Slavia Prague B in a friendly.
+Slavia Prague began negotiations for the transfer of Sima, who had only been at Táborsko for six months, after he scored twice against Slavia Prague B in a friendly.

 Slavia Prague

 On 23 July 2020, Slavia Prague announced the signing of Sima to initially play for the club's B team.
 After scoring four goals in six games for the B team in the Bohemian Football League, Sima was promoted to the first team, making his debut against 1.
 FC Slovácko on 26 September 2020.
 On 5 November 2020, Sima scored his first goal for the club in a 3–2 UEFA Europa League win against Nice.
 On 20 May 2021, Sima scored the only goal in a 1–0 Czech Cup final win against Viktoria Plzeň.
 In his first season at the club, Sima scored 11 Czech First League goals, one in the Czech Cup and four in the Europa League, resulting in a tally of 16 goals in 33 appearances in all competitions for Slavia Prague.